 Day 19 Going Home

-We had a lie in and then checked out the hostel at 12 pm.
+We had a lie-in and then checked out of the hostel at midnight.
 Then we went out shopping to get all the gifts for everyone and our selves.
 We got a taxi to the airport to fly back down to Ho Chi Minh, The flight cost only about £30 with Vietjet Air.
 The reviews are bad, but the staff at the hostel said they are ok for just a 2-hour flight.
 The plan got us to Ho Chi Min on time to get our plane home.

 Top Tip for Vietnam: